serdbay/Human-Resources-Dashboard/README.md

 # Human Resources Dashboard
 In this project we have created a human resources dashboard project in MS Excel with our human resources raw data.
-We have used this "hr_raw_data.xlsx" excel data for this project.
+We have used the "hr_raw_data.xlsx" excel data for this project.

 ## Table of Contents
 * [General Info](#general-information)